 The sick lobe theory is supported by histopathological studies in women reporting that the majority of breast carcinomas are multifocal and of variable size .
 These results are supported by modern diagnostic imaging techniques in which 40% of the disease is multifocal.
 The multifocality and size of carcinomas are considered important prognostic factors of the biological behavior of this disease in women [21,76].
 Our results indicate that this process also likely occurs in female dogs and that similar studies on the biological behavior of these lesions should be performed in canines.
 A recent, predominantly epidemiologic report that included clinical and histopathologic data from 90 female canines with 296 tumors hypothesized those malignant mammary tumors could develop from pre-existing low-risk IELs and that the malignant tumors would be the final stage .
 Although the authors of the report described that within the same MG there is substantial heterogeneity and that the benign and malignant lesions are multifocal and have variable size, they did not interpret the meaning of these findings.
 Similarly, Mouser and Sorenmo also reported the multifocality and simultaneous or asynchronous character of IELs and mammary tumors but did not offer any explanations for these changes.

-Several additional changes that equate with those of woman breast carcinoma were observed in this work: First, as in female carcinoma , we observed a significant increase in the focal interruptions of surrounding myoepithelial cells at early stages in IELs and incipient invasive mammary carcinomas; moreover, these interruptions were more frequently associated with morphologically malignant acini or ducts (Figure 9, Figure 10 and Figure 11).
-Second, the invasion signs to the stroma show that the epithelial cells adopt a fusiform appearance in human breast carcinomas .
-Proliferative malignant cells in ICA in this study showed a similar morphology, and although most of them projected into the duct´s lumen (Figure 2), unexpectedly, some of them appeared to return to the wall of the duct, break the basal membrane and invade the stroma (Figure 2).
+Several additional changes that equate with those of woman breast carcinoma were observed in this work: First, as in female carcinoma , we observed a significant increase in the focal interruptions of surrounding myoepithelial cells at early stages in IELs and incipient invasive mammary carcinomas; moreover, these interruptions were more frequently associated with morphologically malignant acini or ducts (Figure 10 and Figure 11).
+Second, the invasion signs to the stroma show that the epithelial cells adopt a fusiform appearance as in human breast carcinomas .
+Proliferative malignant cells in ICA in this study showed a similar morphology, and although most of them projected into the duct´s lumen unexpectedly, some some of them appeared to return to the wall of the duct, break the basal membrane and invade the stroma (Figure 5).
 We are not aware of any reports of such behavior of malign epithelial cells in canine mammary carcinoma.
 Third, invasive cells exhibit characteristically nuclear changes associated with malignity, such as a loss of polarity, a prominent nucleolus, an irregular shape, and megakaryosis .
 Such changes were common in malignant epithelial cells in this study.
 These findings suggest that the linear model of tumor progression cannot be applied in every case and that these spontaneous lesions are malignant from the beginning [19,20].